johnmcfarlane/papers/c++/error-handling.md

 ## Conclusion

+In short:

 * You can choose bug handling strategy easily, change your mind or use different strategies in different builds.
 * But you cannot so easily change error-handling strategies.
 * Sometimes, a bug in a program isn't a bug, it's an error.
+This happens as part of the Test User Contract and it's important to understand the special properties of this contract.
-* UB is all around.
+* UB is not something that is confined to the ISO C++ Standard.
-*
+* UB is essential for optimising and finding bugs.
+You should never do one without the other: don't optimize until you sanitize!

 ## Acknowledgements